-Here is a summary of the publications.
+Here is a summary of the 3 Thailand Diaries publications.

 “It is very difficult to know people and I don’t think one can ever really know any but one’s own countrymen.
 For men and women are not only themselves; they are also the region in which they are born….”W. Somerset Maugham, (1874 – 1965)

 Thailand is split into four distinct regions; North (bordering Myanmar and Laos), North-East (bordering Laos and Cambodia), Central and South (bordering Malaysia).
 Then you have the myriad islands in the Gulf of Thailand and off the West coast in the Andaman Sea.
 I have attempted to illuminate differences in the history, environment, dialect, attitude and culture in the regions I have lived in or visited.
 North, North-East, Central, Koh Samet and the South Western island of Phuket.
-In order to get the best aspects and feel for Thailand you must drive and walk.
+In order to get the best aspects and feel for Thailand, you must drive and walk.
 I suppose the same could be said about most countries except those which are largely inaccessible by road.
 Unless you are in a hurry, avoid flying as you won’t learn anything cramped up in a plane for two hours.
-Drive the long distances and walk round the villages and towns but make sure you don’t overdo it in the heat and keep well hydrated.
+Drive the long distances and walk around the villages and towns but make sure you don’t overdo it in the heat and keep well hydrated.
 I have driven pretty well through every Region, North to South and East to West; from the borders of Cambodia to Laos and Myanmar but I have not been to the deep South.
 There is still a lot to see and maybe more writing to do in the future.
 Join me on my road journey through Thailand and I will do my best to give you a glimpse of my beautiful adopted home.